Category Archives: 2006 Films

 The supporting characters, Bloom as Will Turner, and Keira Knightley as Elizabeth Swann, are fine, but not on the level of Depp.

-Otherwise, the performances are all okay, but just a carbon copy of the first film.
+Otherwise, the performances are okay, but they are essentially a carbon copy of the first film.

 Not a bad sequel, certain to entertain the masses, and guaranteed to make a ton of money, inevitably ensuring another sequel will be made, with little doubt of being even less compelling.